 How to Prevent Windshield Chips

 It seems like you pick up a rock chip on your windshield every time you go on a road trip.
 Unfortunately, there’s no full-proof way to avoid ever getting a chip or crack on your windshield, but there are several things you can do to help prevent it from happening.
-We’ve put together a short list of some easy tips to help prevent auto glass damage.
+If you’re wondering how to prevent windshield chips, read on.
+We’ve put together a shortlist of some easy tips to help prevent auto glass damage.

 5 Best Windshield Maintenance Tips

 This may seem obvious, but we can’t stress this enough.
 It’s one thing to take “the road less traveled,” but driving on gravel roads is too risky for most vehicles.
 Unless you drive a hefty pickup truck, you might want to stay away from back country roads.
 Now, this isn’t always possible in some neighborhoods or towns, so if you must, drive slower than usual with lots of caution.

 2. Steer Clear of Dump Trucks & Semis

 a.
 It’s almost certain that you’ll pick up a nasty rock chip if you drive nearby an eighteen-wheeler or dump truck.
 Most use large mud flaps which typically kick up rocks way more often than other vehicles.
 Also, if you notice a truck pulling off the main roadway onto a gravel road, definitely stay away.
 If possible, avoid driving around these trucks.

 Not only is tailgating annoying to other drivers, you’re exposing yourself and your car to more danger and possible damage.
 The closer you drive behind another vehicle, the higher the chances are that your car’s windshield will get damaged by rocks or debris.
 Although smaller vehicles don’t typically use mud flaps, the close vicinity will increase the risk of damage or damage.
 Try to maintain a healthy distance between you and the car ahead of you.
 (We recommend three car lengths distance).